-NEW YORK (1010 WINS) – A hostess was attacked by tourists from Texas on Thursday after she asked them for proof of vaccination at Carmine’s on the Upper West Side, police said.
+A New York City hostess was attacked by tourists from Texas on Thursday after she asked them for proof of vaccination at Carmine’s on the Upper West Side in Manhattan, police said.

 The hostess asked the three women to show proof of vaccination as they entered the Italian restaurant at Broadway and W. 91st Street around 5 p.m., police told WABC.

 The 24-year-old hostess was struck multiple times and her necklace was broken, according to the New York Post, which reported there was an argument over the legitimacy of the women’s vaccination documents.